 - hemlock: highly poisonous plant of the parsley family offering a potion used to kill;

 - soul immortal: view that the soul does not die and eventually receive salvation;

 - Crito: a wealthy friend; shown in paintings alongside the Greek philosopher Plato;

 - pathetic fallacy : the attribution of human feelings and responses to inanimate things or animals, especially in art and literature.

-In a landscape celebrating rural Irish life, family and love the poem offers a moment of poetic aspiration.
-In its published form Heaney’s bequest to posterity (alongside the poet’s chair in a public place and the painting for public consumption in a gallery) will outlive its creator.
+Alongside a mid-Ulster landscape that speaks of rural Irishness, family and love, the piece foretells the poetry that will become Heaney’s life.
+In its published form Heaney’s legacy, alongside the ‘poet’s chair’ that started life in a public place and the painting exhibited in a gallery will outlive its creator.

 - the epigraph is a single italicized quatrain in 2 sentences; line length based upon 10 syllables; a very loose rhyme scheme abab; 3 lines of 4 enjambed;

 - the ‘solar’ citation attributed to Leonardo influences the lexis; light/shade; planets orbiting stars as artists walk around their work;

 - contrast: ‘shifting’ changes of position, ‘fixed’ set emotional commitment;

 - poem 1: 15 lines in 8 sentences; variable line length of 10+ syllables; unrhymed; plentiful use of enjambed lines;